fayzankj/fayzankj.github.io/README.md

 **Additional Skills:**

 - Git/GitHub for version control and collaborative coding.
-- Strong foundation in front-end development using React.js, HTML, and CSS.
+- Strong foundation in Web development using React.js, HTML & CSS.
-- Hands-on experience with Power BI and Excel for data visualization and analysis.
+- Experience with Power BI and Excel for data visualization and analysis.
 - Skilled in data cleaning and transformation for machine learning using Python and SQL.

 ## 🌱 R Packages developed